 Discounts: There is a \$35.00 discount for every brother attending during the same week.

 DON'T FORGET

-Scouts spending a week with a troop at full price can spend additional weeks at any camp at only \$190 per week.
+Scouts spending a week with a troop at full price can spend additional weeks at only \$190 per week.
 Other discounts do not apply.